httpie/cli/README.rst

                             colorful, default, emacs, friendly, fruity, manni,
                             monokai, murphy, native, pastie, perldoc, rrt,
-                            solarized, tango, trac, vim, vs. Defaults to solarized.
+                            solarized, tango, trac, vim, vs. Defaults to "solarized".
 For this option to work properly, please make sure that the $TERM environment variable is set to "xterm-256color" or similar (e.g., via `export TERM =xterm-256color' in your ~/.bashrc).
+      --stream, -S          Always stream the output by line, i.e., behave like `tail -f'.
+Without --stream and with --pretty (either set or implied), HTTPie fetches the whole response before it outputs the processed data.
+Set this option when you want to continuously display a prettified long-lived response, such as one from the Twitter streaming API.
+It is useful also without --pretty: It ensures that the output is flushed more often and in smaller chunks.
       --check-status        By default, HTTPie exits with 0 when no network or other fatal errors occur.
 This flag instructs HTTPie to also check the HTTP status code and exit with an